opensearch-project/opensearch-jvector/scripts/README.md

 - Total differences between initial and final stats
 - Average values per search

 This detailed reporting helps in understanding the search behavior and performance characteristics of the JVector engine on a per-query basis.
+Please refer to the last section of this readme for a sample report.

 You can control the number of test searches with the `--num-searches` parameter: